jfraboni/simple-node-app/README.md

 # Installation:

 ### On runnable.com:
-Create a new node app, and from the terminal, enter or cut and paste the following commands:
+Create a new node app, and from the terminal, enter or cut and paste the following commands, then press enter or return:

     git clone https://github.com/jfraboni/simple-node-app.git && cd simple-node-app && ./setup.sh && cd - && source .bashrc